aslammmuhammed/run-secret-reloader/README.md

 - Automatic redeployments triggered by Secret Manager events
 - Works with existing applications using `os.Getenv()`
 - Label-based targeting ensures only dependent services reload
-- Both volume mounting and secret injection methods work with Cloud Run's secret management.
-When using 'latest' version (instead of pinned version numbers), Cloud Run automatically fetches the newest secret value.
+- Both volume mounting and secret injection methods work with this secret reloader when using 'latest' version (instead of pinned version numbers), Cloud Run automatically fetches the newest secret value when a new revision is deployed.

 ## 🚀 Quick Start